nmatkins/discord-embed-bot/README.md

-# discord-embed-bot
+# discord-embed
- Simple bot for embedding videos in discord channels
+ Simple Discord Bot to embed videos in channels